gut-puncture/Semantic-Gravity-RP/specification.md

   * keep 3.5 ≤ Zipf(X) ≤ 6.0
   * alphabetic only

-Generation with DeepSeek reasoner (thinking enabled for reasoning):
+Generation with GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch:

-* For each selected X, generate K=5 candidate micro-context cloze prompts that strongly imply X as the single best one-word completion and do not contain X.
+* For each selected X, generate K=3 candidate micro-context cloze prompts that strongly imply X as the single best one-word completion and do not contain X.
-* Choose 1,000 targets (K=5 -> 5,000 raw prompts) so that the post-selection candidate pool is 1,000 prompts.
+* Use 600 targets (K=3 -> 1,800 prompts) so the candidate pool is at least 1,800 prompts before validation.

 Fixed creative format: